Puppy Parent Info

 In general, our advice is for little boys to have their neuter scheduled before 6 months old.
 Some veterinarians will say any time after the testicles have dropped.
 I believe in waiting until at least 4 months old.
 This will nip those boy hormones before they reach sexual maturity.
 If they are not neutered by 6 months, they may start marking inappropriately with urine as they lift their leg.
 This behavior can be curbed with training.
 However, in pet homes that do not plan on breeding, it’s often best to go ahead and neuter before this habit becomes an issue.

 Girls are a little slower to develop and can use those hormones during their growth and development.
 Whether you choose to spay before or after their 1st heat cycle is up to you, your vet, and your situation.
 I personally do not spay before 6 months old but I also absolutely don’t believe they need to have a litter just for the experience.
 Breeding comes with many risks.
 If you’re interested in breeding and serious about doing so responsibly, please feel free to talk openly with me.
 If you plan to spay, discuss the best timeline with your trusted veterinarian.
 It is important to avoid unplanned litters.
+If you have intact dogs with access to each other, they WILL breed during those heat cycles.
+Prevent this by spaying & neutering before that happens.

-I typically expect a cost of $100-300 for the average spay or neuter.
+I typically expect a cost of $200-500 for the average spay or neuter.
 Spays are more expensive than neuters.
 Costs will be higher if there are additional services such as pre-surgery bloodwork, vaccines, or hernia repair.
 Many veterinarians are going to be over $600.
 If you are looking for a lower cost spay or neuter, search online for “low cost spay neuter near me” to find low cost clinics.
 Also check with your local shelters or humane societies on who they recommend for lower cost spays and neuters.

 POTTY TRAINING